Hexm3x/mt-exercise-02/README.md

-data (with folder creature, grimm (these all contain a "raw" folder (with the raw text, the preprocessed one and the cleaned version) and test, train and valid file), wikitext-2 (in "data/wikitext-2" and in "/pytorch-examples/word_language_model/data/wikitext-2" you can see the example data) ) models (with the file that got generated after "./scripts/train.sh" was run) samples (with the files that got generated after "./scripts/generate.sh" was run) alt_models (with the files that got generated after "./scripts/train.sh" was run - for my own, to understand the code a bit better) alt_samples (with the files that got generated after "./scripts/generate.sh" was run - for my own, to understand the code a bit better)
+data (with folder creature, grimm (these all contain a "raw" folder (with the raw text, the preprocessed one and the cleaned version) and test, train and valid file), wikitext-2 (in "data/wikitext-2" and in "/pytorch-examples/word_language_model/data/wikitext-2" you can see the example data) ) models (with the file that got generated after "./scripts/train.sh" was run) samples (with the files that got generated after "./scripts/generate.sh" was run) alt_models (with the files that got generated after "./scripts/train.sh" was run and were not necessary - for my own, to understand the code a bit better - I made the folder manually and manually took in all files) alt_samples (with the files that got generated after "./scripts/generate.sh" was run and were not necessary - for my own, to understand the code a bit better - I made the folder manually and manually took in all files)